Scroll to content

 Autism is a disability that affects how people perceive or see the world and how they interact with others.
 People with Autism see, hear and feel the world differently to others.
 Autism is a spectrum condition which means that every person with autism is unique and may struggle with things in different ways and may need different levels of support.

 In order for a person to be diagnosed with Autism, they will usually be assessed as having persistent difficulties with social communication and interaction, and restricted or repetitive patterns of behaviour, activities or interests.
 The assessment and diagnosis of autism can only be made by a team of medical professionals, usually a Paediatrician and other medical professionals such as a Speech and Language Therapist or a Psychologist.
 School staff cannot diagnose Autism.
-If you have concerns that your child may be having difficulties with social communication and interaction, and restricted or repetitive patterns of behaviour, activities or interests, please speak to your child's class teacher or Ms Moody.
+If you have concerns that your child may be having difficulties with social communication and interaction, and restricted or repetitive patterns of behaviour, activities or interests, please speak to your child's class teacher or the SEN team.

 There is a lot of useful information available about Autism including some of the websites below.